KetanThakare/employee-attrition-predictor/README.md

 The webapp is intuitive and should be easy to use.

 The steps to use the app:
-1. Enter the employee's information in the text fields which are innput variables for our ML model.
+1. Enter the employee's information in the text fields which are input variables for our ML model.
 2. Hit the **Predict** button to see the result.